jfornoff/jfornoff.github.io/_posts/2017-08-24-cold-showers-everyday.markdown

 This in itself is worthwhile, but you also want to practice getting out of your comfort zone over and over.
 Getting it done first thing in the morning allows you to:

--   Form a habit very easily
+1. Form a habit very easily!
--   Not be as tempted to skip it, because it sucks (it does) Most people tend to not think a lot right after getting up, this helps.
+2. Not be as tempted to skip it, because it sucks (it does). \\
--   Health benefits
+   Most people tend to not think a lot right after getting up, this helps.
-    There probably are some, but I don’t even care.
+3. Health benefits: There probably are some, but I don’t even care.

 That’s it for my first post.